-Pursuant to the Employment Ordinance, Chapter 57, the Group has the obligation to pay Long Service Payment ("LSP") to qualifying employees in Hong Kong upon retirement, subject to a minimum of 5 years employment period, based on the following formula:
+Pursuant to the Employment Ordinance, Chapter 57, the Group has the obligation to pay LSP to qualifying employees in Hong Kong under certain circumstances (e.g. dismissal by employers or upon retirement), subject to a minimum of 5 years employment period, based on the following formula:

-Last monthly wages (before termination of employment) $\times$ 2/3 $\times$ Years of service
+Last monthly wages (before termination of employment) \times 2/3 \times Years of service

 Last monthly wages are capped at HK\$22,500 while the amount of long service payment shall not exceed HK\$390,000.
-This obligation is accounted for as a post -employment defined benefit plan.
+This obligation is accounted for as a post-employment defined benefit plan.

-Furthermore, the Mandatory Provident Fund Schemes Ordinance passed in 1995 permits the Group to utilise the Group's mandatory MPF contributions, plus/minus any positive/negative returns thereof (collectively, the "Eligible Offset Amount"), for the purpose of offsetting LSP payable to an employee (the "Offsetting Arrangement').
-The LSP obligation, if any, is presented on a net basis.
+Furthermore, the Mandatory Provident Fund Schemes Ordinance passed in 1995 permits the Group to utilise the Group's mandatory MPF contributions, plus/minus any positive/negative returns thereof, for the purpose of offsetting LSP payable to an employee (the "Offsetting Arrangement').